All pages

 It is simplest to copy these and adapt to your needs.
 There are no system dependencies on the included reference implementations so these can be removed to simplify the class files if preferred.

-MariaDB server UDF implementation
+MariaDB Server UDF Implementation

-• x : perform the actual function implementation.
+• x: Performs the actual function implementation.

-ColumnStore distributed UDF implementation
+ColumnStore Distributed UDF Implementation

 The UDF class should be defined in file udfsdk.h and implemented in file udfsdk.cpp.
-It is easiest to adapt the example classes for new instance but each class must implement the funcexp::Func C++ class definition:
+It is easiest to adapt the example classes for new instance but each class must implement the funcexp::Func_` C++ class definition:

-• constructor: any initialization necessary
+• constructor: any initialization necessary.

 • destructor: any de-initialization.